joealden/corum-docs/src/development/2-structure/2-monolithMicro.md

 In this contrived example, the usefulness of NPM scripts is not very evident at first glance.
-Here is what each of these scripts do and how they show the usefulness of NPM scripts when building coding in JavaScript:
+Here is what each of these scripts do and how they show the usefulness of NPM scripts when building software in JavaScript:

 #### `"start"`